LucasCur/LucasCur/README.md

 <h1 align="center">Heya, 👋 I'm Lucas Curran</h1>

 # ABOUT ME 💫
-- I am a Year 12 Computer Science, Mathematics and Physics student studying at Beths Grammar School.
+- I am a Year 12 Computer Science, Mathematics and Physics student studying at Beths Grammar School
-- I love the challenges that come with creating - whether it be within a creative or technical environment, despite how intricate they may be, as it allows me to enhance both my critical thinking and problem-solving skills.
+- I love the challenges that come with creating - whether it be within a creative or technical environment, despite how intricate they may be, as it allows me to enhance both my critical thinking and problem-solving skills

 # CONNECT WITH ME 🌐